 The overall responsibility for assessment belongs to the Headteacher who is the Assessment Lead.
 Class teachers are responsible for assessment of the children in their care.
 The Pupil Premium and SEND Lead, and the Curriculum Subject Leaders, are responsible for the collecting and monitoring of assessment within their subject area.

-The Headteacher will report termly to the Governing Body on progress made in each year group and for each identifiable group of children.
-She will provide thorough and accurate reports and analysis on the performance of children against national expectations.
+The Headteacher will report three times a year to the Governing Body on progress made in each year group and for each identifiable group of children.
+They will provide thorough and accurate reports and analysis on the performance of children against national expectations.

-The Governing Body and the School Improvement Advisor will provide support and challenge and hold the Headteacher to account.
+The Governing Body and the school's Challenge Support Partner will provide support and challenge and hold the Headteacher to account.
 Governors will be aware of how groups of children are performing and the progress they are making.
 Link Governors will meet regularly with subject leads to review progress.